Smithills Hall: History

-In 1554 George Marsh a preacher from Deane near Bolton was 'examined' at Smithills Hall, before being sent to Chester to be tried for heresy.
+In 1554 George Marsh, a preacher from Deane near Bolton, was 'examined' at Smithills Hall, before being sent to Chester to be tried for heresy.
 He was found guilty and executed at Boughton in Chester.
 A footprint, supposedly left by Marsh, is said to bleed every year on the anniversary of his death (24 April).

 Nathaniel Hawthorne visited and described the hall when he was United States consul in Liverpool in 1855.

+Mass trespass

+A mass trespass of 12,000 people occurred in 1896 at Winter Hill on the route from Halliwell toward Rivington Moor in response to the hall's land owner Colonel Henry Ainsworth closing access to the moorland for his exclusive use for shooting, at what was then a vital route, Coal Pit Road, linking Bolton from Halliwell to Rivington and Horwich.
+The road was used by many for access to the countryside, which had become a valuable resource as an escape from the industrially polluted towns and poor living and working conditions.
+The public responded to the gate by breaking it down to force Colonel Ainsworth to remove obstructions.
+The demonstration is commemorated with a stone on Coalpit Road.
+It was a forerunner of the Kinder Scout mass trespass.
+By 1996 the road was declared a public right of way.

 Architecture

 Smithills Hall is built on a formal terrace, surrounded on all sides by parkland on the south side of a steep-sided valley formed a tributary of the Raveden Brook.

 The hall has three ranges around an open court.
-The oldest part of the structure is the great hall in the north range which was probably built in the early-14th century and once was surrounded by a moat.
+The oldest part of the structure is the great hall in the north range which was probably built in the early-14th century and was once surrounded by a moat.
 It has been altered but retains its original plan and medieval features.
 The oldest parts were built with timber frames and the oldest stonework is roughly coursed rubblestone.
 The 19th-century west wing is built in coursed, squared stone and has decorative timber framing.
 All the roofs are covered in stone flags.

 Park and gardens

-The 48 ha gardens and pleasure grounds are on south facing sloping land on the edge of moorland with a steep wooded valley and lake to the north and formal gardens around the hall.
+The 48 ha gardens and pleasure grounds are on south-facing sloping land on the edge of moorland with a steep wooded valley and lake to the north and formal gardens around the hall.

-Television
+In popular culture

 Smithills Hall has appeared in several British television series: